Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. Provision an instance of Watson Media [IBM Watson Media](https://www.ibm.com/products/video-streaming/pricing).
 You can use the 30 day free-trial to start.
 1. Once your Watson Media instance has launched, go to the **API/SDK access** item, under the **Integration & Apps** item, in the left menu.
 1. Create a new credential.
 You will need to enter an Application Name (you can choose anything) and a Redirect URL.
 This URL needs to be the prefix of the URL you will run the server on, e.g. <http://localhost>.
 Make note of the `client id` and `client secret`, since you will need these in [Step 3](#3-Configuring-and-running-the-server).
-1. Generate a device username and password to be used by your server, by going to the **Device passwords** in the **API/SDK access** menu.
+1. Generate a device username and password to be used by your server, by going to the **Device passwords** in the **Integration & Apps** menu.
 Give your device any name you choose, and then click **Create password**.
 Make a note of the username and password that are generated, since you will need these in [Step 3](#3-Configuring-and-running-the-server).

 ### 3. Configuring and running the server